 MFC entered into a trust indenture dated December 14, 2006 (the "MFLP Indenture") with CIBC Mellon and Manulife Finance (Delaware), L.P. ("MFLP") as the guarantor of the debentures of MFLP issued under the MFLP Indenture.
-Under the terms of the MFLP Indenture, MFC unconditionally and irrevocably guaranteed on a senior basis the payment of principal, premium, if any, interest and redemption price in respect of \$550 million principal amount of 4.448% fixed/floating senior debentures of MFLP due December 15, 2026.
-MFC also unconditionally and irrevocably guaranteed on a subordinated basis the payment of principal, premium, if any, interest and redemption price in respect of \$650 million principal amount of 5.059% fixed/floating subordinated debentures of MFLP due December 15, 2041.
-More information about MFC's guarantee of the debentures issued by MFLP can be found at Note 18(d) of MFC's consolidated financial statements for the year ended December 31, 2015.
+Under the terms of the MFLP Indenture, MFC unconditionally and irrevocably guaranteed on a subordinated basis the payment of principal, premium, if any, interest and redemption price in respect of \$650 million principal amount of 5.059% fixed/floating subordinated debentures of MFLP due December 15, 2041.
+More information about MFC's guarantee of the debentures issued by MFLP can be found at Note 18(d) of MFC's consolidated financial statements for the year ended December 31, 2016.

 Trust II entered into a trust indenture dated July 10, 2009 with CIBC Mellon setting out the terms of debt obligations that may be issued by Trust II from time to time.
 Trust II entered into a first supplemental indenture with CIBC Mellon on July 10, 2009 setting out the terms of the \$1 billion principal amount of Notes issued by Trust II on July 10, 2009.
-For more information about the Notes see "Dividends" in this AIF and Note 12 of MFC's consolidated financial statements for the year ended December 31, 2015.
+For more information about the Notes see "Dividends" in this AIF and Note 12 of MFC's consolidated financial statements for the year ended December 31, 2016.

-MFC entered into a subordinated guarantee dated January 29, 2007 of Class A Shares and Class B Shares of Manufacturers Life and any other class of preferred shares that rank on a parity with Class A Shares or Class B Shares of Manufacturers Life.
+MFC entered into a subordinated guarantee dated January 29, 2007, as amended and restated on January 13, 2017, of Class A Shares and Class B Shares of Manufacturers Life and any other class of preferred shares that rank on a parity with Class A Shares or Class B Shares of Manufacturers Life.
 The Class 1 Shares rank on a parity with the Class A Shares.
 As a result of this guarantee, Manufacturers Life has received an exemption from the requirements to file certain continuous disclosure materials with the Canadian securities regulatory authorities.
-More information about MFC's guarantee of the preferred shares of Manufacturers Life can be found at Note 18(d) of MFC's consolidated financial statements for the year ended December 31, 2015.
+More information about MFC's guarantee of the preferred shares of Manufacturers Life can be found at Note 18(d) of MFC's consolidated financial statements for the year ended December 31, 2016.